rahul-rathore786/safe-work-pay-freelancing/README.md

      yarn start
      ```

-**Note**: Ensure you add your Gemini API key in the appropriate configuration file for the AI Agent to work correctly.
+**Note**: Ensure you add your Gemini API key in the appropriate configuration file .env for the AI Agent to work correctly.

 ## Tools and Technologies Used